michaelnguyen-creative/LLMEnterpriseAdoptionResearch/Scope_v0.2.md

 ## Core Research Focus

 "How do we integrate public LLM APIs safely and productively into enterprise workflows?"
+- In other words, "How do we integrate LLM APIs to maximize business value while minimizing enterprise risks?"

 #### Business Case for Public LLM Integration